There are a number of ways you can self-assess your sustainability as a small business.

 They say around 30% of the internet is powered by WordPress, the content management system I use for all my websites.
 WordPress is owned by Automattic and their creed focuses on sustainable growth and positive impact while also promoting diversity and inclusion.
 They don’t seem to be doing much in the way of converting to or promoting clean energy, nor are they transparent about their environmental impact.

 I’m a long-time user of a number of Adobe products, most notably Lightroom for photo editing, Premiere Pro for video editing and Acrobat for pdf creation and reading.
 Adobe has a detailed sustainability policy.
-They believe in science based targets and are committed to 100% renewable power.
+They believe in science-based targets and are committed to 100% renewable power.

 Dropbox is an online file sharing and storage company.
-They are a large company listed on the NASDAQ with turnover of $1.7b.
+They are a large company listed on the NASDAQ with a turnover of $1.7b.
 After quite a bit of searching on their website and various forums, I can’t find any kind of climate, energy, environmental or social impact statements of policy.
 They have basically zero transparency on what they’re doing according to this report from 2015.

 I use Evernote for taking notes which are synced across all devices, scanning documents and receipts and most importantly, writing my blog posts.
 I’ve used it for many years and continue to use it daily but the economic sustainability of the company has been called into question in recent years.
 There is no mention of corporate responsibility or the environment on their website.
 I’m not sure of any viable alternatives but things aren’t looking good for Evernote right now.

 Singapore based Ahrefs has a diverse international team.
 I’m happy to support them as a small business for now but there’s nothing on their website regarding sustainability and the environment.
+However, they are showing strong support for Ukraine in the war with Russia with the prominent placement of donation links and support for their Ukrainian colleagues.

 Sydney based Canva has excellent reviews on Glassdoor, a good sign they treat their employees well.
 They also supported their employees attending the global climate strikes in September 2019.
 Canva provides its premium services for free to non-profit organisations.
 Other than that I don’t know much about the company but I do like to support Australian businesses where I can.